GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

   - Users can click on the login and signup buttons to be taken to either login or signup
   - Users can navigate between all 3 screens seamlessly
   - The home + login + signup have new and improved styles such as hover effects and background gradients to look more modern!
-  - The user can see and click on the Settings button to view settings
+  - The user can see and click on the Settings button to view the settings page
 - [x] **Users can signup for an account or login to an account**
   - Web page must support signup and login functionality thanks to Firebase
   - If the user is new, they must signup for an account.
 The user can signup using: